 Submitted by IFBN on 4 May 2017 - 6:14pm

-India Food Banking Network has collaborated with Times Foundation on a program to provide fresh, hygienic, healthy, nutritious mid-day meals to the children living in the slums of the urban areas of Gurgaon.
-Under this program, mid day meals are being provided to students at a school run by Lotus Petal Foundation in Gurgaon which has a healthcare program to serve well balanced nutritious diet to the school children.
-These school meals are vital to keep children in school and ensure that they have access to education, health and nutrition.
+India Food Banking Network collaborated with Times Foundation on a program to provide fresh, hygienic, healthy, nutritious mid-day meals to the children living in the slums of the urban areas of Gurgaon.
+Nutritious mid day meals provided to students at school are vital to keep children in school and ensure that they have access to education, health and nutrition.

 Submitted by IFBN on 18 March 2017 - 11:10am